sashetophizika/hyprscratch/README.md

 * `lazy`: prevents the scratchpad from being spawned by `eager`.

-* `summon`: only creates or brings up the scratchpad.
+* `show`: only creates or brings up the scratchpad.

 * `hide`: only hides the scratchpad if active.